J-asy/OOP-Dinosaurs-game/README.md

 ## Plagiarism Disclaimer

 Code in this repository is not endorsed by Monash University.
-The author will not be held responsible for any breaches in academic integrity if code is copied without proper referencing.
+The author will not be held responsible for any breaches in academic integrity if code (and design documents) is copied without proper referencing.

 ## Credits

+Code in [this directory](https://github.com/J-asy/OOP-Dinosaurs-game/tree/master/src/game) building upon game engine by Joanne Ang, Nelly Tay and Jonathan Wong.
 Ascii art from [this site](https://www.asciiart.eu/).